OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 [Insert quote from Article 27 here]

 You have probably landed here becase you have a nagging feeling that something about the way modern science is conducted and shared is not quite right.
 This module will hopefully shed some light on those feelings, and help you to understand the state of the present system, and its discord within intrinsic human and scientific values and principles.
 This is the start of your own journey to become an *awesome* researcher and a *champion* in your field.
+Hopefully, by being here, we can all work together to empower individuals and communities to make changes to research cultures that we haven't even imagined yet!

 <br/>